-Under the proposed Draft Plan, the Core Greenlands feature comprised of unevaluated wetlands and woodlands will be preserved in-situ with all development activities sited more than 30 m from the Core Greenlands features (as delineated by Dougan in 2023, see Map 5).
-It is recommended that permanent fencing and/or deterrent plantings be installed along the northern edge of the development parcel to prevent human encroachment within the adjacent natural feature.
+Under the proposed concept plan, the Core Greenlands feature comprised of unevaluated wetlands and woodlands will be preserved with a 10 m enhanced buffer measured from the greater of the woodland or wetland boundary (as delineated by Dougan in 2023, see Map 5).
+It is also recommended that permanent fencing and/or deterrent plantings be installed along the buffer edge to prevent human encroachment within the natural feature.